Unearthed is Greenpeace UK’s award-winning journalism project

 We publish accurate, honest, change-making stories that illuminate parts of our changing world no one else is looking at.
 Environmental journalism is getting better, but the media landscape is still lacking in in-depth, sustained coverage of issues that are only increasing in urgency, from climate change to ocean plastic pollution.

-We are editorially independent and funded by Greenpeace supporters.
+Unearthed is: Alice Ross, Crispin Dowler, Zach Boren, Emma Howard, Joe Sandler Clarke, Lucy Jordan, Richa Syal and Ellie O’Donnell.
+We are funded by Greenpeace supporters.
 If you want to support our journalism, you can.

 Any questions?
 Get in touch.